trikoder/trim/documentation/list-elements.md

 ## Shared options
 All list elements accept following set of options:

-* **caption**: All list elements accept a "caption" option used to define table heading caption.
+* **caption**: used to define cell heading content.
-* **mapTo**: used for mapping list item value to resource model attribute or relation data.
+* **mapTo**: used for mapping list item content to resource attribute or relationship data.
 Can be string of function.
 When defined as string it will fetch model value under that key.
 Learn how to use [JSON api resource](https://dbrekalo.github.io/json-api-resource/) api to query and transform data.
-* **attributes**: When attributes option is defined list element will render each key as DOM element attribute.
+* **attributes**: List of DOM element attributes.

 ---